With Credit Card Rates Rising, Here’s How to Ask for a Better Deal

 How to Pay Off Credit Card Debt

-It’s worth trying this because credit card debt is the most expensive kind of debt you can have.
-Credit cards charge you higher interest than mortgages, car loans, personal loans or lines of credit.
+It’s worth trying this because credit card debt is some of the most expensive kind of debt you can have.
+Credit cards typically charge you higher interest than mortgages, car loans, personal loans or lines of credit.

-Most credit cards have a variable interest rate that follows what the Federal Reserve does, and the Fed keeps raising interest rates in an effort to fight runaway inflation.
+Most credit cards have a variable interest rate that generally follows what the Federal Reserve does, and the Fed raised rates 11 times since the pandemic to fight runaway inflation.
+After inflation started to cool in 2024, the Fed lowered rates five times.
+But the last cut was in December — it’s held rates steady since.
+And with inflation showing signs of reheating, some experts expect the Feds to raise rates again by the end of the year.
 That’s why you can expect your credit card APR to go up, not down — at least for now.

 If possible, the best thing you can do for yourself is to avoid leaving an unpaid balance on your credit card, month after month.
 Those interest payments add up.